-Canon EF 70-300mm f/4-5.6 IS USM (august 2006 - october 2010) Crappy build and tends to hunt for focus sometimes, but that is all made up for by the outstanding image quality.
+Canon EF 70-300mm f/4-5.6 IS USM (august 2006 - october 2010) Not the most solidly built lens and it tends to hunt for focus sometimes, but that is all made up for by the outstanding image quality.
 That prevented me from looking further for 2,5 years.
-I kept it for travelling light, but decided to sell later on because i did not use it anymore.
+I kept it for travelling light, but decided to sell later on because I did not use it anymore.

 Canon EF-S 17-55mm f/2.8 IS USM (august 2006 - ...)
 My work horse on the crop camera, simply outstanding image quality and fast across the whole range.
 The only flaw is that it is quite susceptible to flare.
-THIS LENS IS FOR SALE
+Sold the lens in 2012.